Putnam Investments LLC Has $1.45 Million Stock Position in Tri Pointe Homes, Inc. (NYSE:TPH)

 Putnam Investments LLC decreased its holdings in shares of Tri Pointe Homes, Inc. (NYSE:TPH – Get Rating) by 1.8% during the 3rd quarter, HoldingsChannel.com reports.
 The firm owned 95,937 shares of the construction company’s stock after selling 1,745 shares during the period.
 Putnam Investments LLC’s holdings in Tri Pointe Homes were worth $1,449,000 as of its most recent SEC filing.

-Several other hedge funds also recently modified their holdings of TPH.
-Ronald Blue Trust Inc. increased its stake in shares of Tri Pointe Homes by 107.6% during the 3rd quarter.
-Ronald Blue Trust Inc. now owns 2,485 shares of the construction company’s stock worth $42,000 after purchasing an additional 1,288 shares during the last quarter.
+Several other hedge funds also recently modified their holdings of the business.
+Ronald Blue Trust Inc. grew its stake in Tri Pointe Homes by 107.6% in the 3rd quarter.
+Ronald Blue Trust Inc. now owns 2,485 shares of the construction company’s stock valued at $42,000 after buying an additional 1,288 shares during the last quarter.
 Point72 Hong Kong Ltd acquired a new position in Tri Pointe Homes in the 1st quarter valued at $45,000.
 Captrust Financial Advisors grew its stake in Tri Pointe Homes by 30.4% in the 1st quarter.
 Captrust Financial Advisors now owns 2,275 shares of the construction company’s stock valued at $46,000 after buying an additional 531 shares during the last quarter.
 Quadrant Capital Group LLC grew its stake in Tri Pointe Homes by 500.9% in the 3rd quarter.
 Quadrant Capital Group LLC now owns 3,209 shares of the construction company’s stock valued at $48,000 after buying an additional 2,675 shares during the last quarter.
 Finally, Wipfli Financial Advisors LLC acquired a new position in Tri Pointe Homes in the 3rd quarter valued at $55,000.
 Institutional investors and hedge funds own 99.41% of the company’s stock.

 Analyst Ratings Changes

 A number of research firms recently issued reports on TPH.
-Oppenheimer began coverage on shares of Tri Pointe Homes in a research note on Wednesday, January 18th.
-They issued a “market perform” rating on the stock.
 StockNews.com upgraded shares of Tri Pointe Homes from a “hold” rating to a “buy” rating in a research note on Wednesday, February 1st.
+Wedbush raised their target price on shares of Tri Pointe Homes from $21.00 to $27.00 and gave the company an “outperform” rating in a research note on Wednesday, February 22nd.
 TheStreet upgraded shares of Tri Pointe Homes from a “c+” rating to a “b-” rating in a research note on Friday, December 9th.
-Finally, Wedbush raised their target price on shares of Tri Pointe Homes from $21.00 to $27.00 and gave the company an “outperform” rating in a research note on Wednesday, February 22nd.
+Finally, Oppenheimer started coverage on shares of Tri Pointe Homes in a research report on Wednesday, January 18th.
+They issued a “market perform” rating on the stock.
 Three equities research analysts have rated the stock with a hold rating and two have given a buy rating to the company.
 According to data from MarketBeat.com, the stock currently has an average rating of “Hold” and an average price target of $21.00.

 Insider Transactions at Tri Pointe Homes